woocommerce/woocommerce-blocks/docs/README.md

 ### Tools

 -   [@woocommerce/extend-cart-checkout-block](https://www.npmjs.com/package/@woocommerce/extend-cart-checkout-block) This is a template to be used with @wordpress/create-block to create a WooCommerce Blocks extension starting point.
--   [How to integrate with inner blocks in the WooCommerce Blocks Checkout](https://github.com/woocommerce/newsletter-test) A repository with some example code showing how an extension can register an inner block for use in the Checkout Block.
+It also showcases how to use some extensibility points, like registering an inner block in the Checkout Block.

 ### Articles